Winners Focus on Winning, Losers Focus on Others

 Yet when I examined all the times I performed the way I needed to, I was focused on winning.

 Hence I decided to change this quote to the following:

 Now think about this idea for a second.
 Take a good look at whether you are winning at trading (or other ventures in life).
 Are you more focused on what it takes to win?

 Or are you more focused on others and what they are doing?
 I’m willing to bet the lions share of you who are not winning spend too much time focused on others.

-In today’s article, I’m going to give you 4 reasons why winners focus on winning, and losers focus on others.
+In today’s article on traits of successful traders, I’m going to give you 4 reasons why winners focus on winning, and losers focus on others.

 Reason #1: Attention, Your Brain & Winning

 Are you thinking about others, or perhaps writing about them on a regular basis (every day or week)?
 If so, your attention on them is causing you to lose in your brain.

 Holding items in our attention and focus requires a lot of the brain’s energy.
 Every moment you spend focused on things that don’t help you win, you reduce your neuroplastic edge.